Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 Build Cache

 When rebuilding an application, Docker uses various criteria to determine which layers can be rebuilt from the cache and which ones must be rebuilt from scratch.
 It first checks instructions in the Dockerfile.
-If an instruction has changed, the cache from that and the remaining layers are deemed invalid.
-Docker also compares the checksums of files specified in the COPY and ADD instructions, and if there is a difference, these caches are deemed invalid.

 Cache Best Practices

-COPY vs ADD
+COPY vs. ADD

 • The COPY and ADD commands have sometimes been used interchangeably since they both transfer files from local repositories to the image’s file system, but they have fundamental differences.